 For condensation, there are a number of simple steps you can take to reduce damp.
 Improving the ventilation of a room is essential for allowing the condensation to escape before it can gather and cause mould growth.
 Open windows regularly and move furniture away from walls to allow air to circulate more effectively around the room.
 In problem areas such as bathrooms and kitchens or rooms where ventilation is poor, it may be necessary to apply an anti-condensation paint, which is often referred to as a thermal insulating paint.
 While some anti-condensation or anti-damp paints kill black mould when it grows by containing harmful biocides, more advanced thermal insulating paints prevent the formation of condensation on interior walls in the first place, before the black mould can grow.
 While this can help reduce mould growth, the most effective long-term way to prevent black mould on interior walls is to prevent for condensation forming in the first place.

 Advanced thermal insulating paints retain heat in the interior wall of a property, which prevents the formation of condensation on the surface as the condensation is evaporated away.
-After applied, heat that would ordinarily be lost through the wall will be absorbed by the ProTHERM and used to prevent the formation of condensation, helping to reduce any black mould problems.
+After applied, heat that would ordinarily be lost through the wall will be absorbed by the thermal emulsion and used to prevent the formation of condensation, helping to reduce any black mould problems.

 When it comes to treating penetrating damp, you must prevent water from entering the external wall of the property.
 The moisture can either be finding its way into the wall either by absorbing into the surface or through a defect such as a crack.
 The first step is to check for any defects and repair these using an exterior filler.
-Secondly, you must prevent the water from absorbed through the masonry by applying a waterproofing treatment.
-There are a number of waterproofing products that prevent water ingress, however it is important to distinguish them.
+Secondly, you must limit the water from absorbed through the masonry by applying a waterproofing treatment.
+There are a number of waterproofing products that reduce water ingress, however it is important to distinguish them.
 Types of waterproofing products include 'brick sealers', 'masonry cream' and 'masonry paint', but what are the differences?

 BRICK SEALERS

-brick sealer is a clear, water repellent treatment that is applied to bare brick and masonry surfaces.
+A brick sealer is a clear, water repellent treatment that is applied to bare brick and masonry surfaces.
 The term 'sealer' refers to the film that is created when it is applied to the surface.
 While this film prevents water ingress, it can also trap any moisture inside the surface, in the same way that plastic cling film would.
 This low breathability can cause a big problem as the trapped moisture begins to cause deterioration to the brickwork, as the moisture saturates the material.
 This can also make damp problems worse, as there is no way for moisture to escape from inside the property.
 Eventually, the moisture builds up until it causes the film to burst, which is why brick sealers generally come with a lifespan of anything from 6 months to 5 years, depending on the situation.

 MASONRY CREAM